Alingsås: Sports

 Alingsås has several sports associations.
 Swimming, figure skating, ice hockey, track and field, orienteering, soccer, handball and floorball are some of the more popular sports.
 There are two health centres, which host different types of group training as well as providing training machines.

-AHK, the handball association of Alingsås, yearly hosts a tournament where teams from all over the country can join and play against each other.
+Alingsås HK, the handball association of Alingsås, yearly hosts a tournament where teams from all over the country can join and play against each other.
 It is, according to the city's history and nickname, called Potatiscupen (the potato tournament).
 The teams use the different schools in the area for accommodation.

-Alingsås FC United, a women's team, is the town's most reputable football club.
+Alingsås IF's women's team is the town's most reputable football club.
 The team currently competes in the Elitettan, the Swedish second tier of women's football below the Damallsvenskan.

 Two men's football clubs also exist in the city, Holmalunds IF and Alingsås IF, both competing in the regional Division 3 Mellersta Götaland, in the fifth tier of Swedish football.